szczyglis-dev/py-gpt/README.md

 - Refactored legacy Agent and Expert modes.
 - Fixed Expert mode initialization.
 - Added an option in Settings -> Layout to disable animations.

-**2.4.18 (2024-11-21)**

-- Refactored kernel status and state handling.
-- Fixed: audio input execution.
-- Improved output from tools in Agents.
-- Added status loading animation indicator.
-- Other fixes.

-**2.4.17 (2024-11-20)**

-- Refactored kernel and render events.
-- Added multiple formatted extra outputs from plugins.
-- Added a 'Reset (clear)' option in the context list for clearing the current context.
-- Improved agents steps output handling.
-- Fixed the audio button.
-- Improved the stop event.
-- Other small fixes.

-**2.4.16 (2024-11-19)**

-- Code Interpreter and Files I/O input/output is now displayed in chat window, using syntax highlight.
-- Refactored plugins structure.
-- Fix: command execution in Chat in Files mode when no index is selected.
-- Fix: missing translations in Agent mode.

-**2.4.15 (2024-11-18)**

-- Vision analysis added to all modes.
-- Added commands for the Vision plugin: image analysis from an attachment, screenshot analysis, camera image analysis - performed in the background in every mode, without switching to vision mode.
-- Improved execution of multiple commands at once..
-- Improved integration with IPython and extended instructions for the model.
-- Other fixes and improvements.

-**2.4.14 (2024-11-17)**

-- Added a `Loop / evaluate` mode for Llama-index agents, allowing them to work autonomously in a loop and evaluates the correctness of received results using a percentage scale from 0% to 100%, and automatically continue and correct responses below expected value.
-- Updated layout: mode and model lists replaced with comboboxes.

-**2.4.13 (2024-11-16)**

-- Introduced `Code Interpreter (v2)` with `IPython`: Enables session state retention on a kernel and building on previous computations, allowing for a Jupyter-like workflow, which is useful for iterative development and data analysis.
-Supports magic commands like `!pip install <package_name>` for package installation within the session. (currently in beta)

-**2.4.12 (2024-11-15)**

-- Added httpx-socks to the dependencies, enabling the use of SOCKS proxies.

-**2.4.11 (2024-11-15)**

 # Credits and links